 by Cynthia M. Johnson, MA

 There are usually no signs of ROP until it reaches a severe stage.
-Severe ROP may cause:
+Problems may be:

-The best way to prevent ROP is to prevent premature birth.
-Good prenatal care will help decrease the risk of premature birth.
+The best way to prevent ROP is to lower the risk of premature birth with good prenatal care.

 Healthy Children—American Academy of Pediatrics